- Home

 Kingston Grammar School

-Rare among The Times’ top ten, Kingston Grammar is a coeducational independent school, which takes pupils aged 11 to 18.
-While strong academically, the school has a big emphasis on art, drama and music – and has its own arts centre.
-The school is ranked 56th nationally by The Times and 86.3% of students achieve A* to B at A level and 82% gain places at Russell Group universities.
+Rare among The Times’ top ten, Kingston Grammar is a co-educational independent school, which takes pupils aged 11 to 18.
+While strong academically, it emphasises art, drama and music – and has its own arts centre.
+This private school is ranked 56th nationally by The Times, and 86.3% of students achieve A* to B at A level and 82% gain places at Russell Group universities.

 Surbiton High School

 A girls’ high school (with boys in the prep school), Surbiton is strong academically and at sport, excelling at the ‘super eight’; hockey, cricket, football, netball, gymnastics, rowing, tennis and skiing.
-Almost 90% of students enter Russell Group universities with an average of eight students a year getting Oxbridge offers.
+Almost 90% of students at the school for girls enter Russell Group universities, with an average of eight students a year getting Oxbridge offers.